 The answer may vary depending on who you ask.
 At 101domain we classify 5 different types of domains in the following ways: classic generic domains, country-code domains (ccTLDs), international domains (IDNs), new generic domains (ngTLDs), and blockchain domains.

-What are Cassic Generic Top-Level Domains?
+What are Classic Generic Top-Level Domains?

 Classic generic domains, also referred to as legacy generic domains, are the OGs in the domain world: .com, .net, .org, .biz, and .info.
 At 101domain, we have a special nickname for these core domains.
 We call them CNOBI.
 Can you tell the domain industry really loves acronyms?
 We have that in common with domain investors who are always scoping up premium 2-3 character domains.